-Applying a digital transformation strategy to internal processes can have a significant impact on a business, greatly improving efficiency and performance, resulting in a reduction in costs and an increase in profitability.
+Applying an agile digital transformation strategy to internal processes can have a significant impact on a business, greatly improving efficiency and performance, resulting in a reduction in costs and an increase in profitability.

 The key aspect here is the management and manipulation of business data.
 Each department and employee needs to have access to real-time, relevant data to achieve this.
 However, far too many businesses have department or system silos with data stored on various databases contained within a wide range of business systems – accounting, CRM, ERP, HR, product development.